eccvsubmission/eccv1629/README.md

 ### Model zoo
-Todo: check simple way to host the trained weights
+Todo: check simple way to host the trained weights, too large to upload here.

 ### Example usage
 Check the run.py script for a full overview of possibilities.